keenanpayne/2026-react-study-project/README.md

 As I anticipate my technical interview at Bolt, I decided to practice building the Bolt.new user interface from scratch.
 The purpose of doing this was to ensure my design and React development skills are sharp before my interviews.

-Roughly ~65% of the code is hand-written, as many technical interviews rely on ingrained knowledge and memory, and limit the use of search and LLMs.
+Roughly ~65% of the code is hand-written.
 The foundational layers, including types, utility functions, primitive components, the custom dropdown system, and the state architecture, were designed and written by hand.
 AI was used for execution within that structure.

 As the project's foundation was laid by hand (i.e., core abstractions and design patterns), iterating with AI became easier and, honestly, much more tempting.
 I used AI coding assistance for Q&A, generating/formatting mock data, and executing straightforward but comprehensive refactors that were easily verifiable (e.g., ensuring HTML semantics were correct; auditing accessibility concerns, etc.).

 While I worked, my design ideas exceeded my ability to build by hand, given the time constraints.
 I felt more interested in expressing those ideas than in sticking to handwritten purity.
 Adopting AI for UI coding assistance in the back half of this project helped me rapidly build and iterate.